-- 2 - 3 cloves finely minced garlic
+- 2 cloves garlic, very finely minced

-- pinch salt and pepper to season
+- pinch pepper to season

-- 1/4 cup extra virgin olive oil , approximately
+- 1/4 cup extra virgin olive oil (approximately)

-Rinse the beans and add them to a food processor along with the garlic and sun dried tomatoes.
+- Rinse the beans and add them to a food processor along with the garlic and sun dried tomatoes.
 Pulse until a chunky consistency, then add the herbs, salt and pepper.

-With the processor turned on, begin to stream a little olive oil into the bean mixture until it is smooth and the consistency you are looking for.
+- With the processor turned on, begin to stream a little olive oil into the bean mixture until it is smooth and the consistency you are looking for.

-If you want you use it as a spread for bread, use less olive oil, if you want a creamier dip, add a little more olive oil.
+- If you want you use it as a spread for bread, use less olive oil, if you want a creamier dip, add a little more olive oil.

-This dip will keep in the fridge for several days.
+- This dip will keep in the fridge for several days.